 Admission to the final examination

-Approaching the end of the third year, the Doctoral Programme Administrator asks the Supervisors to formulate and send a detailed opinion on the candidate's performance during the Doctorate, including the status and quality of the draft thesis and the research work carried on so far.
+Approaching the end of the third year, the Doctoral Programme Secretariat asks the Supervisors to formulate and send a detailed opinion on the candidate's performance during the Doctorate, including the status and quality of the draft thesis and the research work carried on so far.

-At the same time, Doctoral Candidates are asked to send the outline and one complete chapter of their theses.
+At the same time, Doctoral Candidates are asked to send the updated Doctoral record and the abstract of their theses.

 An internal examination is planned before the end of the 3rd year to access the final examination phase for the graduation.
 By then Students must have obtained 30 credits (type A + type B) and their thesis work must be reasonably close to conclusion.

 During the examination Students are requested to illustrate in a public presentation the content of their thesis in front of an internal examination Board composed of at least two members appointed by the Doctoral Programme Committee.